TANF turns 25: let’s maximize its reach to children in needPoverty & Family Economics

 Despite the critical cash assistance and other support that TANF provides to millions of children, it fails to reach many kids in need.
-Just 23% of all poor families who are eligible for cash assistance receive it.
+In 2019, for every 100 families in poverty, just 23 families received TANF assistance.
 Due to its racist design intended to limit assistance to Black mothers and children, states with larger percentages of Black residents offer lower levels of cash assistance, contributing to Black children experiencing disproportionately high rates of poverty compared to white children.
 As a fixed block grant that is not indexed to inflation, TANF is not effective at adjusting to meet increased need during times of economic crisis, and its value has fallen significantly over time.

 Rather than providing cash assistance, a significant amount of TANF dollars are used for “non-core” services and programs that have been historically funded by the state, such as child welfare services, pre-kindergarten programs, state Earned Income Tax Credits, and more.
 These funds often supplant state dollars for these supports, rather than providing additional assistance to families with children, and in more egregious examples, states have used funds to serve upper-middle-class families and even fraudulently diverted funds to benefit wealthy individuals.